kf8a/2018-data-management-workshop/PITCHME.md

 - object
 - modifier

-not always in that order
+Not always in that order

 ---